praeclarumjj3/BackBone-Profile/MobilnetV2 Profiler/README.md

 - `stats.sh` - Shell Script for storing **inference times** for `MobilNet-V2`.
 - `summary.sh` - Shell Script for storing **model structures** for `MobilNet-V2`.
 - `mem_report.sh` - Shell Script for storing **memory reports** for `MobilNet-V2`.
-- `requirements.txt` - Contains all the dependencies required for running the code.

 ## 4. Reproduction